isomerpages/moe-temaseksec/_events/Gallery of Events/AI VS Covid–19 Ideation Challenge 2020.md

-Temasek Secondary is proud to share the work of Ang Jyan Yue, who took part in the challenge with his elder brother.
-You may read about their proposal [here](https://mk0aisg3uiypjh6e3mt.kinstacdn.com/wp-content/uploads/2020/08/Winners.pdf).
+Temasek Secondary is proud to share the work of Ang Jyan Yue, who took part in the challenge with his elder brother.(https://mk0aisg3uiypjh6e3mt.kinstacdn.com/wp-content/uploads/2020/08/Winners.pdf).